yeoman/configstore/readme.md

 #### .path

 Get the path to the config file.
-Can be used to show the user where to config file is located or even open it for them.
+Can be used to show the user where the config file is located or even better open it for them.

 ## License